friends-of-asaprosar/friends-of-asaprosar.github.io/notes.md

 # Open Questions

 1. Is viewing and sorting the full inventory required in America or on site or both?

 - Onsite: Is sorting relevant?
 Is manual filtering relevant?
 - America: Sorting?
 Filtering (only for SKU?)?
 Grouping?

 2. Editing (and deleting) data in America important?
 How does it currently work (via table search and then edit or via SKU entering)?
 3. Are only optometrists using the software?
 Should there be explanations?
 4. Domain name?
 5. More details on PhilScore algorithm, best case source code
-6. Keyboard usage: Tab to switch fields or enter?
-Shortcuts?

 # Ideas